-6.2 Managing metastatic disease
+6.2 Managing residual or relapsed disease

-Managing metastatic disease is complex and should therefore involve all the appropriate specialties in a multidisciplinary team including palliative care where appropriate.
+Managing residual or relapsed disease is complex and should therefore involve all the appropriate specialties in a multidisciplinary team including palliative care where appropriate.
 From the time of diagnosis, the team should offer patients appropriate psychosocial care, supportive care, advance care planning and symptom-related interventions as part of their routine care.
 The approach should be personalised to meet the patient's individual needs, values and preferences.
 The full complement of supportive care measures as described throughout the optimal care pathway and in Appendices A, B and C should be offered to assist patients and their families and carers to cope.
 These measures should be updated as the patient's circumstances change.